Professor in Intellectual Property

 Abbe provides consultancy activities, notably regarding thought leadership and innovation, and is most interested in further opportunities.
 Abbe is the Vice Chair of BILETA (British and Irish Law Education and Technology Association).
 She organised their annual conference held in Aberdeen in April 2018 and led the development of the teaching recording policy building on the Aberdeen conference, see here.

 Abbe is the School REF lead for REF2021, an Academic Line Manager and the Programme Director for the Law with English Law undergraduate degrees.
-She is a member of two of the School's Research Centres, the Centre for Commercial Law (which she directs in 2018-19) and the Centre for Energy Law.
+She is a member of two of the School's Research Centres, the Centre for Commercial Law (which she directed in 2018-19) and the Centre for Energy Law.
 Abbe is the School of Law lead for REF2021.
 She is a member of ATRIP, SLS, SCL, IUCN and DOSI.

 Abbe has served as Deputy Head of School, Senior Personal Tutor, Programme Co-Ordinator of the LLMs in Intellectual Property Law and co-ordinated the Intellectual Property and Commercial Research Group within the Law School.

 Abbe would be interested in receiving PhD supervision requests in respect of any aspect of technology and innovation law.
 Abbe is presently supervising a student holding an Elphinstone Scholarship exploring TRIPS and international investment law with a focus on green technology transfer, and she is supervising students researching in the fields of plant and farmers rights, corporate governance and patents, international institutions and climate change, and the intersections between insolvency and other areas of law.